 Staying focused amidst the tempest

-The US has seen some political and media storms during the past months, revolving around executive orders from the Trump administration, such as the much talked-about immigration ban and the president’s slashing of funding for biomedical and science research.
+In 2017 the US had seen some political and media storms during the past months, revolving around executive orders from the Trump administration, such as the much talked-about immigration ban and the president’s slashing of funding for biomedical and science research.
 Decisions that could have a deep impact on US life sciences.
 Bahija Jallal does not elaborate her thoughts on what these effects could include, however she highlights the importance of keeping the focus on patient health.

 “Changes will always happen.
 We have to remain focused on the core values.
 I believe that it is important to include diversity that opens up the door to innovation.
 I have lived in multiple countries throughout my career and have seen the value of that.
 For me, the United States has also always been a country that embraced diversity and innovation, which is one of the reasons why I have stayed here.
-But I think overall that we need to look at the long-term focus of patient health and we can’t lose that priority.”
+But I think overall that we need to look at the long-term focus of patient health and we can’t lose that priority,” she said in 2017.

 Woman of the Year